cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 cfy executions start -w install -d nodecellar
 {%endhighlight%}

-This will take a couple of minutes, during which the resources will be created and configured.
+This will take some time (depending on the provider), during which the resources will be created and configured.

 To track the progress of the installation, you can look at the events emitted to the terminal window.